KeelanAnderson/PP1-Pitstop-Academy/README.md

 content provided in the course duration and price of the course

-there is also a link to a form for each course to apply.
+there is also a link to a application form for each course.

-the  first courses is an apprenticeship program which will allow applicants to learn while they earn on the job while been provided with top quality training and experience.
+the  first courses is an apprenticeship program which will allow applicants to learn while they earn on the job while been provided with top quality training and experience and the content provided should encourage the user to apply.

-the second course is about roadside breakdowns and safety for all workers working on the side of the road which is very common in the industry. it provides knowledge on how to be safe while working on the roadside and how to be set up for doing a breakdown on the roadside.
+the second course is about roadside breakdowns and safety for all workers working on the side of the road which is very common in the industry. it provides knowledge on how to be safe while working on the roadside and how to be set up for doing a breakdown on the roadside. the content provided will encourage the user to apply.

 #### application forms